AndyP01/ads-over-mqtt/README.md

 </TcConfig>
 ```

-Configure the broker to use port 8883, which is the default for secure connections.
+Configure the broker to use port 8883 (default for secure connections) and the location of the broker using its IP address or Host name.
 ```xml
 <Address Port="8883">nt-baa-vm03</Address>
 ```

-Add the Tls section an point to the directory holding the certificates and key files.
+Add the Tls section and point to the directory holding the certificates and key files.
 ```xml
 <Tls IgnoreCn="false">
   <Ca>C:\Program Files (x86)\Beckhoff\TwinCAT\3.1\Target\Certificates\ca.crt</Ca>